PelionIoT/build-pelion-edge/README.md

 ## Easy Instructions

 ### Credentials
-   Two sets of credentials are needed for inclusion in the firware image.
+   Three sets of credentials are needed for inclusion in the firware image.
 If they are present in this directory, the Makefile will copy them to the appropriate location for the yocto build.

 #### Pelion Development Credentials